 Our first visit to Iceland was on the 2nd week of October.
 There was a continuous heavy rainfall during the first 2 days of our trip.
 Most of the summer tours (e.g. glacier boat tours) have ended by this time while majority of the winter tours (e.g. ice cave tours) are not yet offered.

-We did a self-drive tour on our first visit to Iceland and it was one of our best adventures!
+I highly recommend renting a car and doing a self-drive tour in Iceland.
+Believe me, those drives were our best adventures!
 Unlike being in a group tour, we were able to go anywhere we want.
 Even though road conditions can be challenging outside the Ring Road, personally, a self-drive tour is still the best way to discover Iceland.
-Every part of this beautiful country is something you should see, not just the popular attractions.
+Every part of this beautiful country is something you should see, not just the popular attractions like the Ring Road.
+You could rent a car from Reykjavik airport for convenience.

 Doing a self-drive tour is easy if you stick to the Ring Road.